Pattern Printing and Assembly Guide

 If you don't remember the order number or the email address you used, please provide the name on the order and your best estimate of the email address or billing information used.

 I just placed a purchase but don't see an email with the download link in my inbox.
-Help!

 Sometimes, the cart system our site runs on (Shopify) can take a little while to generate and send the email containing the download link for your order.
 Don't fret!
 Most emails will arrive promptly, but occasionally, delays may occur if Shopify's system is experiencing issues.